Mom's Kitchen Handbook

 Marion died yesterday at the age of 90, something I learned from this lovely homage by New York Times’ writer Kim Severson.
 Upon reading it, I felt compelled to bake.
 It needed to be something of Marion’s, with no room for any of my usual healthy antics: no flax meal or oat flour, no substituting yogurt for butter, no paring back the sugar.
 Marion loved her iceberg wedges with blue cheese dressing, she wasn’t shy with the mayonnaise on a chicken salad, and insisted that shortening made a superior pie crust.
 She was admired by foodies and famous chefs alike, yet always stayed true to who she was: an excellent, unapologetic home cook.
 Call her a chef and she’d correct you.

 The muffins turned out beautifully, a testament to Marion’s talent as a recipe writer.
 I think she would have approved.
 It felt both sad and cathartic to be baking.
 Indeed, a few tears dropped into the batter along with all those berries.
-But at least I wasn’t alone, Marion was right there with me, reminding me not to over mix the batter.
+But at least I wasn’t alone, Marion was right there with me, reminding me not to overmix the batter.

-5 from 1 vote
+5 from 3 votes

 Print

-Lemon Olallieberry Muffins
+One-Bowl Lemon Blueberry Muffins

 Servings 1 dozen